 WHAT ADVICE WOULD YOU GIVE YOURSELF FROM FOUR YEARS AGO?

 I would tell myself to not take things so seriously and to be a little bit more flexible.
 It’s ok that some of my plans didn’t go exactly as I wanted them to.
 Some of the most incredible experiences I’ve had throughout college have been the ones that I didn’t think were going to happen.
 If I wasn’t stubborn about trying to hold onto those plans, I could have had some of those experiences earlier.

 MAJOR: Applied Economics

 ACTIVITIES: American Marketing Association, International Club of Ithaca College, Student Leadership Institute, IC Progressives, Certified IT Technician

-Huot is getting a master's degree in economics from the University of Manchester in England.
+After graduation, Huot got a master's degree in economics from the University of Manchester in England.

 When I was a freshman, I was always nervous because I didn’t know what I was going to come across, who I was going to meet, or what kind of friends I was going to make.
 And I feel like now as a senior, I’ve gotten a lot more comfortable with that, and I think I’m able to express myself a lot more, especially in the classroom.
 When you’re a new student, it’s hard to speak up.
 But now I think I’m more vocal, and I think that’s a good change.
 My advice to first-year students is to always be open to new opportunities and to meeting new people because you never know who you’re going to meet and what kind of opportunities you will get just from being open.